open-mmlab/OpenUnReID/docs/LEADERBOARD.md

 ## Leaderboard

-A curated list of unsupervised and domain adaptive re-ID papers, as well as their results.
+Unsupervised and domain adaptive re-ID methods on public benchmarks.
 To add some papers not included, you could create an issue or a pull request. **Note:** the following results are copied from their original papers.

 ### Contents